herowzz/SimLogMonitor/README.md

 		<ReconnectionDelay>10000</ReconnectionDelay>
 </appender>
 ```
-and run your application to record the log info.
+and run your application to record the log info

-3. Open your Browser by url: http://localhost:8088/ the you can see the realtime log info.
+3. Open your Browser by url: http://localhost:8088/ the you can see the realtime log info

 4. In the com.github.herowzz.simlogmonitor.LogServer you can change the collectPort and watcherPort